henriquenovais/NodeWReact/README.md

 # NodeWReact
+***IMPORTANT ALERT: I tried creating this repository for learning both React and Node but it ended up being too much material for just one repository.
+If you intend to learn React please look for my ReactFromScratch repository and my React101 repository.
+This repository is used by me as an archive of my past practices.***

 This is a repository dedicated to the study and the production of didatic material related to NodeJS and React.